system76/docs/_articles/bluetooth.md

 # Setting Expectations:

-Because of all of these factors, if the steps outlined in the Bluetooth troubleshooting article, and the previous troubleshooting steps don't resolve the issue, The issue may not be resolved at all.
+Because of all of these factors, if the steps outlined in the Bluetooth troubleshooting article, and the previous troubleshooting steps don't resolve the issue, the issue may not be resolved at all.
 Or, in a future update or change to the system, the devices may start working again.
 In some cases (many cases) users will not experience any issue with Bluetooth at all.

 ## Audio Input/Output